Edgefest: Creation, early years (1987–1989)

 The festival was created in 1987 by CFNY-FM staffers Scot Turner, Kneale Mann, Alan Cross, Earl Veale, and Phil Evans to celebrate the station’s tenth anniversary and the 120th Canada Day.

 A lineup, including Blue Rodeo, The Pursuit of Happiness, Teenage Head, and the first foreign act, The Saints, was soon arranged, but finding an appropriate location proved to be difficult.
 A farmer's field in Oakville, Ontario was considered, but would have involved complications with staging, electricity, bathrooms and parking.
 Other suggestions included Mosport International Raceway and Cayuga Speedway, but as they were unavailable, Molson Park in Barrie was chosen.
-Organizers worried that fans would not want to drive from Toronto to the relatively unknown location in Barrie (approximately 90 km [55 mi]), but after purchasing tickets through Pizza Pizza locations for just $1.02 per ticket, 25,000 people arrived for the inaugural Edgefest on July 1, 1987.
+Organizers worried that fans would not want to drive from Toronto to the relatively unknown location in Barrie (approximately 90 km [55 mi]), but after purchasing tickets through Pizza Pizza locations for just $1.02 per ticket, over 27,000 people attended the inaugural festival on July 1, 1987.

 Although the 1987 festival was supposed to be a one-off event, its success and positive feedback encouraged the organizers to do it again the next year.
 The 1988 edition was sold out, and brought over 32,000 people to Molson Park.
 Attendees paid $3 each for admission.
 The lineup featured mostly Canadian bands, including the first of many appearances by 54-40, and three foreign acts.

 In 1989, in spite of competing summer weekend activities and Highway 400 leading up to Molson Park being jammed both from both Cottage country and Toronto, the festival was once again sold out.
 That year's lineup included Sass Jordan, Sarah McLachlan and The Tragically Hip.